nomad-coe/nomad/docs/develop/setup.md

 ```

 You might also want to exclude some of the default plugins, or only include the plugins
 you'll need.
-Especially plugins that slower start-up and import times due to instantiation
+Especially plugins with slower start-up and import times due to instantiation
 of large schemas (e.g. nexus create couple thousand definitions for 70+ applications) can
 often be excluded.